dridi/cashpack/tst/README.rst

-introducing heavy coupling, whereas raising the level of abstraction may allow testing even if the internals radically change, as it is done with ``nghttp2`` today and may be done for a (not so [3]_) hypothetical redesign of cashpack or the addition of more interoperability checks.
+introducing heavy coupling, whereas raising the level of abstraction may allow testing even if the internals radically change, as it is done with ``nghttp2`` today and may be done for a (not so [3]_) hypothetical redesign of cashpack or the addition of more interoperability checks [4]_.

 Finally, some things can't be tested easily without making shell parts more complex or less portable by sticking to something like ``bash``.
 In all cases,